-We don’t represent poetry, short stories or dramatic works (this means film, television, radio or theatre).
+We don’t represent poetry or dramatic works (this means film, television, radio or theatre).
 However, if we want to work on a book with you, we will represent all rights, including dramatic, for that book.

-When submitting fiction, please post a hard copy of the first three chapters (or about 50 pages) and a synopsis.
+When submitting fiction, please email or post the first three chapters (or about 50 pages) and a synopsis.
 The synopsis shouldn’t be a blurb or a cover-style ‘teaser’, but a simplified explanation of the plot in one or two sides, listing the theme, setting and characters of your book, from the first to final chapter.

 Most non-fiction books are sold on proposal, so you don’t need to have written the book already.
 A thirty page proposal should include: